vsteng/goRAT/IMPLEMENTATION_COMPLETE.md

-# Implementation Complete: LanProxy Integration Summary
+# ✅ Implementation Complete - UX Flow Redesign (December 6, 2024)

 ## ✅ What Has Been Delivered